artifactory/dexter-kubeauth/README.md

 ```
  ❯ ./build/kubeauth_darwin_amd64 auth --help
-Use your Google login to get a JWT (JSON Web Token) and update your
+Use your Okta login to get a JWT (JSON Web Token) and update your
 local k8s config accordingly.
 A refresh token is added and automatically refreshed
 by kubectl.
 Existing token configurations are overwritten.

-For details go to: https://blog.gini.net/
+For details on the original implementation go to: https://blog.gini.net/

-kubeauths authentication flow
+kubeauth authentication flow
 ===========================

 1. Open a browser window/tab and redirect you to Google (https://accounts.google.com)
 2. You login with your Google credentials
 3. You will be redirected to kubeauths builtin webserver and can now close the browser tab
 4. kubeauth extracts the token from the callback and patches your ~/.kube/config

-➜ Unless you have a good reason to do so please use the built-in google credentials (if they were added at build time)!

 Usage:
   kubeauth auth [flags]